FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 Usually, not the whole flexibility model is needed.
 FlexMeasures can infer missing values in the flex model, and even get them (as default) from the sensor's attributes.

+You can add new storage schedules with the CLI command ``flexmeasures add schedule for-storage``.

 If you model devices which *buffer* energy (e.g. thermal energy storage systems connected to heat pumps), we can use the same flexibility parameters described above for storage devices.
 However, here are some tips to model a buffer correctly: